chanryc/apcsa-freedom-project/blog/entry03.md

 Skills that I have developed during this blog entry are *time management* and *organization*.
 I found myself not having much time during the week to tinker deeply with Swift, especially with the workload from other classes.
 With that I still held myself responsible for tinkering as much as I possibly could with Swift, thus managing my time wisely.
 While learning from the YouTube videos, I had to organize my notes neatly so that if I ever needed to refer back to them, I would be able to understand them.

-Next up I plan to dive more deeply into the documentation and learn from there instead of watching the videos.
+Next up I plan to dive more deeply into the documentation and learn from there, however, I would still continue with the Swift playlist videos.
 I feel like the videos are too broad, and they don't go too in-depth with the topic like how documentations do.
 After looking through the documentation, I think will finally be ready to make a mini project, or start figuring out what specific concepts I will need to implement on my cookbook recipe app.

 [Previous](entry02.md) | [Next](entry04.md)